OuhscBbmc/data-science-practices-1/ch-coding.md

 Coding Principles {#coding}
 ====================================

-Simplify
+Simplify {#coding-simplify}
 ------------------------------------

-### Data Types
+### Data Types {#coding-simplify-types}

 Use the simplest data type reasonable.
 A simpler data type is less likely contain unintended values.
 As we have seen, a string variable called `gender` can simultaneously contain the values "m", "f", "F", "Female", "MALE", "0", "1", "2", "Latino", "", and `NA`.
-On the other hand, a boolean variable `gender_male` can be only `FALSE`, `TRUE`, and `NA`.^[The equivalent of R's `logical` data type is called a `bit` in [SQL Server](https://docs.microsoft.com/en-us/sql/t-sql/data-types/bit-transact-sql), and a `boolean` in [Postgres](https://www.postgresql.org/docs/current/datatype-boolean.html) and [MySQL](https://dev.mysql.com/doc/refman/8.0/en/boolean-literals.html).
+On the other hand, a boolean variable `gender_male` can be only `FALSE`, `TRUE`, and `NA`.^[The equivalent of R's `logical` data type is called a `bit` in [SQL Server](https://docs.microsoft.com/en-us/sql/t-sql/data-types/bit-transact-sql), and a `boolean` in [Postgres](https://www.postgresql.org/docs/current/datatype-boolean.html) and [MySQL](https://dev.mysql.com/doc/refman/8.0/en/boolean-literals.html).]

 [SQLite](https://www.sqlite.org/datatype3.html) does not have a dedicated datatype, so you must resort to storing it as `0`, `1` and `NULL` values.
 Because a caller can't assume that an obstensible boolean SQLite variable contains only those three values, the variable should be checked.]